FUComplete/fucomplete.github.io/docs/fuctool/config.md

 When the game loads, it reads your configuration file (`CONFIG.BIN`) and applies the various features/QoL based on what you set.

-There are 2 ways to edit your `CONFIG.BIN`:
+There are 2 ways to edit your `CONFIG.BIN`, either:

 * FUCTool's Config Editor
 * [FUComplete Online Config Editor](/assets/config_editor.html)